 The Museu Berardo of modern and contemporary art is among the best museums in Lisbon.
 Don’t miss it if you’re in the Belém area.
 Admission is free on Saturday all day.

 A few meters from Lisbon’s Oceanarium, this interactive Pavilion of Knowledge provides an innovative model for science learning.
 It combines exhibits with hands-on science activities for kids.

 Sintra is the most popular day trip from Lisbon.
 The village boasts extraordinary palaces, a Moorish castle, a semitropical garden and scenic views.
-To help you plan your trip, here are six of the best attractions in Sintra.
+Here are six of the best attractions in Sintra to help you plan your trip.